dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 build_RTLSDR ... build the software for the NB-Transponder and for the RTLsdr ONLY

 build_SDRplay ... build the software for the NB-Transponder and the SDRplay and/or RTLsdr (requires the SDRplay libraries, see above)

+build_PLUTO ... build the software for the NB-Transponder and for the Adalm-Pluto and/or RTLsdr

 build_SDRplay_WB ... build the software for the SDRplay and the Wideband (DATV) transponder